 And while you’re at it, check the Domain Authority (DA) of the website and see if it’s worth the struggle.

-In most cases, a backlink is motivated by contacting the website administrator.
+In most cases, a backlink is motivated by contacting the website’s administrator known as Backlink Outreach.
 The cover letter is also a communication process that needs to be prepared.
 They are many ways to motivate other website administrators to place a backlink for you.
 Also remember, you want to control how the backlink is being used.
 The use of the backlink should look as natural as possible.

 Last but no least…

-Backlink building at the beginning of an SEO campaign is not recommended because Google knows that no website can get backlinks overnight.
-Websites with little content but with many backlinks will especially arouse Google’s suspicion.
-Backlink building should only be tackled once all other SEO measures have been successfully exploited and backlink building is the only thing left to do.
-Only then does it make sense to continue the efforts by helping it with some dignified and solid backlink strategies.
+Backlink building at the beginning of an SEO campaign is not recommended at all anyways, because Google knows that no website can get backlinks overnight.
+Especially websites with little content but with many backlinks will arouse Google’s suspicion.